Zen-CODE/zenprojects/python/fastapi/library/app/README.md

 From the root, run `pip install -r requirements.txt`.

-From the apps folder, run `fastapi dev main.py`.
+From the apps folder, run `fastapi dev main.py` or `uvicorn main:app --reload --port 8000`.